manage a development team

 Trusted by

-Hopefully, you’ve never been quite that bad about micromanaging, but it can happen in a variety of less obvious ways.
+Hopefully, you’ve never been quite that bad about micromanaging, but it can happen in various less obvious ways.

 It could be as simple as pestering your developers to include more comments on the code or to work on features in a different order.
 Sure, these may be fine ideas.
 You may even be right about some of them.

-However, the idea of giving micro-level input from your macro-level vantage point is rotten from the start.
+However, giving micro-level input from your macro-level vantage point is rotten.

 Risks of Micromanagement